Today’s Bible reading and an excerpt

 Some Orthodox Churches still date events according to a revised Julian calendar.
 It is part of their identity.
 So many, but not all, Orthodox Christians celebrate Christmas Day on or near what is January 7 in the Gregorian calendar.
 As of 2012, there is a difference of 13 days between the modern Gregorian calendar and the older Julian calendar.
 Those who continue to use the Julian calendar or the equivalents mark December 25 and January 6 on what, for the majority of the world, is January 7 and January 19.
 For this reason, many people in Ethiopia, Russia, Ukraine, the Republic of Macedonia, and the Republic of Moldova celebrate Christmas on what, in the Gregorian calendar, is January 7.

 All this goes to show that getting manifested is not that easy for God!
 Being born among humankind is subject to our politics and science.
-We might consider the date the celebration should be on to be more important than the reason for the celebration!
+We might consider the date to celebrate of Epiphany to be more important than the reason for the celebration!
 We might divide up the church over an obvious change that needs to be made in the calendar just because we do not respect the person who suggested the change.
 It might take us a long time to get to the place we should have started: worshiping at the manger and hearing the voice of God at the baptism.

 An article with a lot more: http://www.crivoice.org/cyepiph.html